skyef54/Getting-and-Cleaning-Data/README.md

-#Getting and Cleaning Data Cousera Course Project
+#Getting and Cleaning Data Course Project

 This is ReadMe file for my "run_analysis.R" script.
 To get proper result follow next steps.